aws-observability/helm-charts/charts/amazon-cloudwatch-observability/README.md

 ## Introduction
 This AWS Observability Helm Chart provides easy mechanisms to setup the [Amazon CloudWatch Agent Operator](https://github.com/aws/amazon-cloudwatch-agent-operator) to manage the [CloudWatch Agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html) on Kubernetes clusters.

+## Windows Support
+CloudWatch DaemonSet on Windows is officially supported only for containerd runtime.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.